-Q. Will an i-SPEED 7 color camera see an 850nm laser?
+Q. Can an i-SPEED 7 color camera see an 850nm laser?

 No, the i-SPEED 7 color cameras have a infrared (IR) cut filter to improve color reproduction.
 This filter cannot be removed by the customer.
 We recommend a monochrome camera for this application.

-To ensure you do not lose data, plug your camera into an external power supply before swapping out your batteries.
+No. To ensure that you do not lose data, plug your camera into an external power supply before swapping out your batteries.

 Q. Is my camera export restricted?

-Yes, the i-Speed Suite is compatible with Windows 10.
+Yes, the i-SPEED Software Suite is compatible with Windows 10.

-Our cameras can take a range of lenses (C-mount, F-mount, EF-mount etc) please contact our sales team who will provide a quote for a matching lens mount.
+Our cameras can take a range of lenses (C-mount, F-mount, EF-mount, etc.).
+Please contact our sales team

 Q. Do i-SPEED cameras work with PIV applications?

-Q. How do I get some training on the operation of the camera?
+Q. How do I get training on the operation of the camera?

 Q. I would like to get my camera serviced.
 Who do I contact?